 Turmeric is a wonderful herbal remedy that has anti-inflammatory and antiseptic properties that can help a lot in relieving all signs and symptoms caused by scabies.

-- If you want to make use of turmeric as one of the best natural home remedies for scabies, then you will need to mix 1 tbsp. of turmeric powder with water and about 3 – 5 drops of lemon juice to create a thick paste.
+- If you want to make use of turmeric as one of the best natural home remedies for scabies on scalp and skin, then you will need to mix 1 tbsp. of turmeric powder with water and about 3 – 5 drops of lemon juice to create a thick paste.
 Use this paste to apply right onto your infected skin and let it stay within about 60 minutes.
 Then use lukewarm water to rinse it off.
 Apply this method once per day till you see a big improvement.

 - Mix 1 tsp. each of neem powder and turmeric.
 Add some water to create a smooth paste.
 Use this paste to dab directly onto your infected areas and allow it to dry naturally.
 After it has dried, take a shower or bath to rinse it off.
 Apply this method once per day until you see noticeable results.

-7. Natural Home Remedies For Scabies – White Vinegar
+7. Natural Home Remedies For Scabies In Adults And Children – White Vinegar

 The acidic nature of white vinegar can change the pH levels of our skin.
 It has been discovered that any modification in the pH level can kill mites.